Harley-Davidson overhauling strategy as coronavirus drains income

 Harley-Davidson cut its dividend 95% and has begun developing a new strategic plan after the COVID-19 pandemic choked first-quarter sales.

-The Milwaukee-based motorcycle manufacturer reported first-quarter profit fell 46 percent from a year ago to $69.7 million, or 45 cents per diluted share, as revenue from sales slipped 8 percent to $1.09 billion.
+Profit at the Milwaukee-based manufacturer fell 46 percent from a year ago to $69.7 million, or 45 cents per diluted share, as revenue from motorcycle sales slipped 8 percent to $1.09 billion.
 Wall Street analysts surveyed by Refinitiv were anticipating earnings of 41 cents a share on revenue of $1.04 billion.

 “COVID-19 has dramatically changed our business environment, and it is critical we respond with agility to this new reality,” Jochen Zeitz, acting president and CEO of Harley-Davidson, said in a statement.